WHO Guidelines Call For More Activity, Less Sedentary Behavior For Children Under 5

 Children under five spend far too much time staring at screens, says the World Health Organization, and it’s contributing to a growing, worldwide childhood obesity epidemic.
 To combat the problem, kids need considerably more physical activity.

-WHO Director-General Dr Tedros Adhanom Ghebreyesus says that physical activity is essential to kids’ well-being.
-Not just physically, but mentally and socially as well.
+WHO Director-General Dr. Tedros Adhanom Ghebreyesus says that physical activity is essential to kids’ well-being — not just physically, but mentally and socially as well.

 “Achieving health for all means doing what is best for health right from the beginning of people’s lives.”